Accommodation

 ATDW pixel

-Pillows and quilts/covers provided for all beds.
+Pillows, quilts, and covers are provided for all beds.

 Number of rooms